CUDA

 }

 One thread per element.
-The simple kernels - activations, element-wise ops - are all this pattern.
-ReLU is fmaxf(0.0f, x), sigmoid is 1.0f / (1.0f + expf(-x)), each activation is maybe 10 lines.
-Trivial.
+The simple kernels, like activations and element-wise ops, all use this pattern.
+ReLU is fmaxf(0.0f, x), sigmoid is 1.0f / (1.0f + expf(-x)), and each activation is a small kernel.

-The problems start when you need cooperation between threads.
+Reductions need cooperation between threads.

-Reductions Are Hard
+Reductions

 Sum reduction uses a two-phase approach: